Altmetric's mission is to track and analyze the online activity around scholarly research outputs.

 Members of the Carnegie Mellon community are expected to obey the Copyright Law of the United States.
 Managing your copyrights effectively and using other people's copyrighted work in compl

-We offer support for all things digital- and data-related to anyone in the CMU community working on research, class projects, or simply learning a new skill.
+We offer support for open source coding languages and data science tools for anyone in the CMU community working on research, class projects, or simply learning a new skill.